 Surplus relief treaty

-A portfolio reinsurance contract under which an admitted reinsurer assumes (part of) a ceding company's business to relieve stress on the cedant's policyholders' surplus.
+Reinsurance contract under which an admitted reinsurer assumes (part of) a ceding company’s portfolio to relieve stress on the cedant’s policyholders’ surplus.